-The final chapter provides some indication of how to take the univariate methods a stage further and apply them to multivariate situations.
+Chapter 12 provides some indication of how to take the univariate methods a stage further and apply them to multivariate situations.
 A selection of commonly used more advanced and multivariate methods are briefly described, with more detail on principal component analysis.
 The analysis of sensory and instrumental data and how to combine them in the multivariate context concludes.